Running and deploying the controller

 make run

-You should see logs from the controller about starting up, but it won’t do anything just yet.
+You should see logs from the controller about starting up, but it will not do anything just yet.

 apiVersion: batch.tutorial.kubebuilder.io/v1